BSteffaniak/lazyaws/pkg/integration/README.md

 ### Sandbox mode

-Say you want to do a manual test of how lazygit handles merge-conflicts, but you can't be bothered actually finding a way to create merge conflicts in a repo.
-To make your life easier, you can simply run a merge-conflicts test in sandbox mode, meaning the setup step is run for you, and then instead of the test driving the lazygit session, you're allowed to drive it yourself.
+Say you want to do a manual test of how lazyaws handles merge-conflicts, but you can't be bothered actually finding a way to create merge conflicts in a repo.
+To make your life easier, you can simply run a merge-conflicts test in sandbox mode, meaning the setup step is run for you, and then instead of the test driving the lazyaws session, you're allowed to drive it yourself.

 To run a test in sandbox mode you can press 's' on a test in the test TUI or in the test runner pass the --sandbox argument.